Consumer and Family Carer Workforce Development

 We continue to develop our internal process to support CMHL’s LE workforce including working with the Learning and Practice Development team at CMHL to increase LE involvement in the development and delivery of sector wide training and LEW specific training.

 CMHL is excited to be participating in the DH funded LLEWs development program 2022-24 to realise authorised, supported and sustainable LLEWs in public mental health and AOD services.

 Mental Health Consumer Workforce Strategy

 A Consumer Workforce Development Strategy has been created with leadership from the Consumer Workforce Development Group.
 This group has worked in partnership with DHHS to provide direction and advice for policy and initiatives that relate to the consumer workforce.
-Members of the Consumer Workforce Development Group are all consumer workers experienced across a range of roles, except for those who are department members.
+Members of the Consumer Workforce Development Group were all consumer workers experienced across a range of roles, except for those who were department members.